-Two switches for appliances are located on the bathroom wall.
+Two switches for are located on the bathroom wall.
+The first switch controls the lavatory lights.
 The second switch, with a red indicator, is for lighting the water heater.

-Ceiling Light/Directional Lighting
+Ceiling & Directional Lighting

 The ceiling light fixture has a push button switch located on the fixture.
 Gently squeezing the lens in the middle and pulling down will remove the lens.
 During cold weather, it is a good idea to leave the light on a few minutes prior to removing the lens.
 The bed and lounge area has individually switched directional lighting.